 The regional SernamEG officer will visit the facility at least twice a year, and hold two video or telephone calls per month (if there is not enough staff) to provide technical advice or oversight.
-On each occasion, an evaluation report is prepared, which can be used to engage the governing entity to request improvement plans via the agreement made in the follow-up report.
+On each occasion, an evaluation report is prepared, which can be used engage the to governing entity to request improvement plans via the agreement made in the followup report.

-Finally, during June and August, an evaluation of the governing entity, will take place.
-The Regional Manager of SernamEG, together with the Department of Administration and Finance and the Regional Lawyer, will develop a technical-financial analysis to determine the status of the implementation of the program.
+Finally. during June and August, an evaluation of the entity, will take governing place.
+The Regional Manager of SernamEG, together with the Department of Administration and Finance and the Regional will develop Lawyer, а technical-financial analysis to determine the status of the implementation of the program.

 When the shelters were first established, 11 shelters were set up in locations throughout the country, but not in all regions.
-There are currently 43 shelters in operation in every region of the country, or one shelter for every 408,697 people and one shelter for every 208,651 women59.
-(See Table 6.)
+There are currently 43